brainsum/damo-distribution/README.md

     - `media_entity_video` is no longer needed as core has a `video_file` media source.
 This version includes the community patch that does the migration to the core media source.
 - 0.27.4:
    - `r4032login` is incompatible with Drupal 9, so it's getting uninstalled.
+   - Reverted in `0.27.6` to avoid the uninstall happening before the module's update hooks are running:
         - `media_entity_video` is no longer needed, so it's getting uninstalled.
+- 0.27.6:
+   - Revert uninstall of `media_entity_video`
+   -